The cost of living only seems to keep going up, but there is some help at hand.

-But knowing which ones you may be eligible for – let alone receiving a benefit – will take some effort.
+But finding out which benefits you may be eligible for – and receiving them – will take some effort.

-You've probably heard of the big-ticket federal programs like the Newstart Allowance ($545.80 per fortnight if you're over 22 and out of work, more if you've got kids or are over 60); or the Child Care Subsidy (85% of your child-care costs if your family income is less than $66,958 – and your child is immunised).
+The other payment is the Child Care Subsidy (85% of your child-care costs if your family income is less than $69,390 – and your child is immunised).

 State governments have their own payment plans on offer as well, and they can arrive and disappear before you have a chance to grab your share.

-According to the most recent Household Financial Comfort Report by Members Equity Bank (a survey-based report that ME Bank has released every six months since 2011), finances are tight for plenty of people in world's 20th richest country.
+While the pandemic was a severe economic and health shock, government support and household financial reorganisation has lifted financial comfort – according to the most recent Household Financial Comfort Report by Members Equity Bank (a survey-based report that ME Bank has released every six months since 2011).

-"The approach taken by the current and successive governments is not based on the view that people are entitled to be treated with respect and that income support should provide a safety net to ensure everyone experiences a healthy standard of living.
-Our members' experience is that, instead, the government sees its role as enforcing a compliance regime."
+"The approach of current and successive governments is not based on the view that people are entitled to be treated with respect and that income support should provide a safety net to ensure everyone experiences a healthy standard of living… the government sees its role as enforcing a compliance regime."

 Receiving the more generous parent-related federal benefits often begins with qualifying for the Family Tax Benefit Part A, the government's general measuring rod for determining whether you're deserving of other benefits.

-With that in mind, here's the rundown on three federal programs you may not have heard of that are designed to help young parents whose income is spotty at best, people who've lost their partners, and the dental health of Australia's children.
+In addition to Family Benefit payments, three federal programs you may not have heard of are designed to help young parents whose income is inconsistent, people who've lost their partners, and the dental health of Australia's children.

 The government is also willing to lend a hand if you end up with triplets or even quadruplets to look after, which is where the Multiple Birth Allowance comes in.

-- Qualify for Family Tax Benefit Part A, pay private rent, be a family dealing with the birth of three or four children at once.
+Qualify for Family Tax Benefit Part A and be a family dealing with the birth of three or more children at once.

-- $4120.85 per year for triplets and $5489.60 for quadruplets until age 16 (or 18 if at least three are in full-time study until then) as part of your Family Benefit Part A payments.
+$163.80 per fortnight for triplets and $218.26 per fortnight for quadruplets (or more) until age 16, or 18 if at least three are in full-time study until then, as part of your Family Benefit Part A payments.

 Child Dental Benefits Schedule

-- The child must be aged between two and 17 and eligible for Medicare, and their family, guardian or carer must qualify for Family Tax Benefit Part A.
+The child must be aged between two and 17 and eligible for Medicare, and either the child or their family must receive an eligible payment (such as Family Tax Benefit Part A or Parenting Payment).

-It's rarely a simple thing to find out which federal government payments you might be eligible for, but the DHS has made an effort to assist.
+It's rarely a simple thing to find out which federal government payments you might be eligible for, but Services Australia has made an effort to assist.

 Its payment and service finder tool lets you select the options that best describe your circumstances, then explore a list of possible payments and services you may be entitled to.

-With over 40 rebates available, there's a lot of cash up for grabs for NSW residents, from help with your energy bills to free car registration if you spend an average of $25 per week on road tolls.
+With over 70 rebates and savings available, there's a lot of cash up for grabs for NSW residents, from help with your energy bills to free car registration if you spend an average of $26 per week on road tolls.

 Here are some highlights:

-- Creative Kids Rebate: Starting in 2019, every school-age child in NSW will be eligible for $100 to help pay for "creative and cultural activities", including language classes, visual and performing arts, and coding and digital training.
+- Creative Kids Rebate: Every school-age child in NSW will be eligible for $100 to help pay for "creative and cultural activities", including language classes, visual and performing arts, and coding and digital training.

 - Family Energy Rebate: Up to $180 for families receiving the Family Tax Benefit.